sulkysulker/sulkysulker/README.md

 - 👋 Hi, I’m Yash
--  I am a student interested in Python,AI,ML and Data Science(occasionally C.P.).
+-  I am a student interested in Python,AI,ML and Data Science(and DSA).

 <!---